jkerdreux-imt/owns/README.md

  ## TODO
    - Add support for DoT or DoH.

-## Additionnal note
+## Additionnal notes
-This is my first real program writen in Golang.
+- This is my first real program writen in Golang, so it may contains some error, but I use it as my daily NS for quite a long time now.
+- There is no default zone associated with hosts file.
+So, if you query a local host which is not in the hosts file, OwNS will forward the query the default servers (DNS leak..)